 Coarctation of the aorta (CoA) is a congenital malformation of the aorta.
 The condition is also known as aortic coarctation.
 Either name indicates a constriction of the aorta.

 The aorta is the largest artery in your body.
-With a diameter about the size of a garden hose, the aorta leaves the left ventricle of the heart and runs through the middle of your body, through the chest and into the abdominal area.
-There, it branches out to deliver freshly oxygenated blood to your lower limbs.
-A constriction or narrowing of this important artery can result in decreased flow of oxygen.
+It has a diameter about the size of a garden hose.
+The aorta leaves the left ventricle of the heart and runs through the middle of your body, through the chest and into the abdominal area.
+It then branches out to deliver freshly oxygenated blood to your lower limbs.
+A constriction or narrowing of this important artery can result in a decreased flow of oxygen.

-In CoA, the constricted part is generally near the top of the aorta and acts like a kink in a hose.
+The constricted part of the aorta is generally near the top of the heart, where the aorta exits the heart.
+It acts like a kink in a hose.
 As your heart tries to pump oxygen-rich blood to the body, the blood has trouble getting through the kink.
 This causes high blood pressure in the upper parts of your body and reduced blood flow to the lower parts of your body.

-Without treatment, CoA patients generally die in their 30s to 40s of heart disease or from complications of chronic high blood pressure.
+Untreated cases of CoA are usually fatal, with people in their 30s to 40s dying from heart disease or complications of chronic high blood pressure.

 Symptoms in Newborns

-Symptoms in newborns vary with the severity of the constriction of the aorta.
-About half of newborns with CoA exhibit no symptoms.
-The rest may have trouble breathing and be poor feeders.
+The symptoms in newborns vary with the severity of the constriction of the aorta.
+According to KidsHealth, most newborns with CoA show no symptoms.
+The rest may have trouble breathing and feeding.
 Other symptoms are sweating, high blood pressure, and congestive heart failure.

 Symptoms in Older Children and Adults

-In mild cases, children may exhibit no symptoms until later in life.
+In mild cases, children may show no symptoms until later in life.
 When symptoms do begin to show, they can include: